ustasb/pandata/README.md

     # Get all followers
     followers = johns_scraper.followers

-For more information, see the documentation for Pandata::Scraper.
+For more information, see the [documentation][2] for Pandata::Scraper.

 ### As a Command-Line Tool